KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 |:----:|:-----:|:------:|
 |   | Graph | bool |

-Return True if two graphs is isomorphic.
+Return true if two graphs is isomorphic.

 Default is using VF2 algorithm.